A cult classic and lectures highlight Fanfare's upcoming week

 Wednesday, October 11, 2023

 by: Tonya Lowentritt

-HAMMOND – Three lectures, and a dance concert highlight the events scheduled
+HAMMOND – Two lectures and a movie screening highlight the events scheduled during

 Fanfare events are free, unless otherwise noted.
 For more information, contact the Columbia/Fanfare office at 985-549-2999.